 External Communications Policy

 1.1.
-This policy covers the GLA’s position on release of information in the following situations
+This policy covers the GLAA’s position on release of information in the following situations

 - Sharing information with law enforcement, other Government Departments, and regulatory authorities (including overseas authorities) Inspections

 - Revocations of a licence

 - Information issued to the press on a refusal or revocation